thephez/dash-docs/_includes/devdoc/example_p2p_networking.md

 We hash as appropriate to fill out the tree.
 Note that the eighth flag is not used---this is acceptable as it was required to pad out a flag byte.

-The final steps would be to ensure the computed computed merkle root is identical to the merkle root in the header and check the other steps of the parsing checklist in the `merkleblock` message section.
+The final steps would be to ensure the computed merkle root is identical to the merkle root in the header and check the other steps of the parsing checklist in the `merkleblock` message section.